 If you move within the same area (in some states, the same county, and in others within a certain number of miles), you can transfer your subscription to a new meter.
 You can sell your subscription at any time you choose, if you move out of the area.
-If you sell your home, your subscription can be sold separately or with your home, depending on your preference.

 - How close do I need to be to a host to subscribe?

 Subscribers must be in the same utility service area as the solar garden.
 On XCEL Energy territory in Colorado, a solar garden must be in the same county as the subscribers, with some exceptions.